AnnMaria De Mars: 1995–present

 In 1995, De Mars' then-husband Ronald Rousey suffered a sledding accident which resulted in a broken back and chronic pain.
 Later, he was diagnosed with Bernard–Soulier syndrome, which complicated his pre-existing injuries and he was given a prognosis of two years to live.
 He later committed suicide.
 Following this, De Mars moved her family back to Southern California and settled in Santa Monica, where she homeschooled her children.

 Following the move, De Mars remarried, and helped coach her daughter Ronda Rousey, to win a gold medal at the 2004 World Junior Judo Championships and a bronze medal at the 2008 Olympics.
 Ronda is now a professional mixed martial artist and a former UFC Women's Bantamweight Champion.

-De Mars frequently coaches and spars at a gym in Los Angeles, where she can recall Ronda breaking her wrist the first time her daughter finished a throw against her: "I didn't really think I was going to go, you know, so I put my hand out and she caught me," De Mars said.
+De Mars frequently coaches and spars at a gym in Los Angeles, where she can recall Ronda breaking her wrist the first time her daughter finished a throw against her: "I didn't really think I was going to go, you know, so I put my hand out and she caught me", De Mars said.
 De Mars would "always, always, always tell kids don't reach for the mat."

 In 2013, De Mars and Jimmy Pedro Sr. co-wrote the instructional book Winning on the Ground, published by Black Belt books.

-Her philosophy in judo argues for an offense-centered attack.
-I have always argued that the best defense is a good offense.
-If you are attacking your opponent, half of their attention has to be spent on defending your attacks, so they are going to be much less effective in attacking you.
-Whether as a coach or competitor, it’s best to keep this in mind—You don’t fight principles, you fight people.
-I had a serious injury when I was young—I have since had a total knee replacement, an option that did not exist back then.
-Because of that disability, my standing technique was very limited and it was necessary for me to take the opponent to the ground as soon as possible before my knee gave out on me and I fell.
-Standing around waiting to defend an attack was not an option for me.